shish/eve-mlp/README.md

 --------------
 Send ISK to Shish Tukay if you want to encourage more work on this :)

 TODO
 ----
 - pointy-clicky GUI, with functionality over fashion
-- have --evedir use the last-used dir as default
 - remember username(s)
 - remember password(s)?
   - Have one master password to unlock passwords for all alts
 - nicer installation (install into $PATH)
 - download & apply patches?

 Thanks
 ------